yaraburvin/mark-nodejs-proj--http-conventions/README.md

 2. What's more, where Jest sees any calls to `getAllSignatures`, it should fill in the behaviour using the anonymous callback function `() => [...mockResponseData]`

 This lets us, e.g., test that the server response to `GET /signatures` includes the result of `getAllSignatures` - but swapping in a mocked and simplified version of `getAllSignatures` to use in place of the real function.
 It lets us test how the endpoint handler _uses_ `getAllSignatures` without worrying about the exact details of how it's implemented in reality.

+You don't need to worry about the exact specifics of what's being mocked as much as the _intent_ - the job of these mock functions is to do a plausible job of returning what the actual function _might_ return, without having to do any gory implementation details.

+### Reading the test code

+Now, try having a look at the test code and making sense of it.

+In particular, look for the following:
+- How are status codes being tested?
+- How is sending data in a JSON body being simulated and tested?

 ## Tasks